FarzanehTh/databaseSystemTechnologyCourse/README.md

-# CSC443-project
+# Database System Technology course project
-This is a repo for the group project of CSC443.
+This is a repo for the project of Database System Technology course.

 # Steps of project